martintrollip/today-i-learned/Git/remove-sensitive-data-using-bfg.md

 1. Clone your repo using `--mirror`  `$ git clone --mirror git://example.com/some-big-repo.git`
 2. Create a file `passwords.txt` and include all of the passwords which has been committed.
 3. Run `$ bfg --replace-text passwords.txt some-big-repo.git`.
 This will replace each of the passwords on the history with `**REMOVED**`.
-4. Read the output.
+4. Read the output carefully.
 It will indicate if everything succeeded and if you need to do any manual deletions.
 5. `$ cd some-big-repo.git`
 6. `$ git reflog expire --expire=now --all && git gc --prune=now --aggressive`
 7. `$ git push`
+8. Clone a fresh copy of your repo and use this going forward.
+Let all other colleagues use a fresh clone to prevent accidentally comitting the bad history back in.

 [Removing sensitive data from a repository](https://help.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository)